-I release copyright on my articles and podcasts on this site.
+I release copyright on most of my articles and podcasts on this site.

 What does this mean?

 You are free to use my articles and podcasts mostly as you wish.
 I am granting others non-exclusive right to use my articles and/or podcasts.
 No stipulations, no licensing, no permissions needed.

 I contemplated this for a good long while before doing it, believe me.
 I was an academic first and ownership of one’s intellectual property is deeply baked into academics.
 Ultimately, there were three primary drivers of my decision:

 Driver 1: Freeing ideas to let them reach their potential